emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 ## 3. Loading data:

 Now we are going to load the data.
 In this case we are going to use the Crimea Congo reference genome.
-Crimea Congo's genome is segmented in 3 different segments:
+Crimea Congo's genome is composed of 3 segments, each with its own code:

 - S segment: DQ133507
 - M segment: EU037902
 - L segment: EU044832